Planting a home vegetable Garden

 Seeds that have been treated will be labeled in different categories and often colored brilliantly.
 When you are handling the seeds, do not forget to wash your hands.

-Whether it’s flat or garden for sowing of seeds, sow the seeds to allow for such ones which fail to sprout or die.
+Whether it’s flat or garden for the sowing of seeds, sow the seeds to allow for such ones which fail to sprout or die.
 During sowing, you can scatter the seeds or plant them in furrows or hills.
-It’s a general rule for plantation that bury a seed in soil for as deep which should not be more than three times of its thickness.
+It’s a general rule for the plantation that buries a seed in the soil for as deep which should not be more than three times of its thickness.
 If you have wrongfully planted a seed too deep, there is still the possibility of its germination but will die before it has to reach the surface.

 If it is planted too shallowly, the wind or rain will blow it out before its germination, especially in sandy or lighter soils, it is important to plant the seeds deeper.
-Also sow the seeds deeper in your garden when you are planting during the summer season.
-During summer heat, the upper surface of soil will be dried and seed should be lower enough to get water from the soil.
+Also, sow the seeds deeper in your garden when you are planting during the summer season.
+During the summer heat, the upper surface of the soil will be dried and the seed should be lower enough to get water from the soil.
 For a large garden, you may want to consider using a hand push seeder that spaces the seed at the correct distance.

 Thinning the Seedlings